scollier/summit2014DockerLab/03-Containers-Can-Talk.md

     http://ip.address.here/wiki

 Thats it.
 Now you can start using your wiki.
-You can click on *Create Account* in the top right and test it out.
+You can click on *Create Account* in the top right and test it out, or log in with:

+Username: admin<br>
+Passwrod: redhat

 Now, how did this work?
 The way this works is that the Dockerfile *CMD* command tells the container to launch with the *run-mw.sh* script.
 Here's the key thing about what that script is doing, let's review: